willasm/vc-weather/README.md

 ![templatePicker](./images/pickerModal.png)

-For a much more detailed overview of the weather templates see [Weather Templates.md](./Documentation/Weather%20Templates.md)
+For a screenshots and a much more detailed overview of the weather templates see [Weather Templates.md](./Documentation/Weather%20Templates.md)

 [Table of Contents](#table-of-contents)